webrecorder/browsertrix/docs/deploy/local.md

 Today, there are numerous ways to deploy Kubernetes fairly easily, and we recommend trying one of the single-node options, which include Docker Desktop, microk8s, minikube and k3s.

-The instructions below assume you have cloned the [https://github.com/webrecorder/browsertrix-cloud](https://github.com/webrecorder/browsertrix-cloud) repository locally, and have local package managers for your platform (eg. `brew` for macOS, `choco` for Windows, etc...) already installed.
+The instructions below assume you have the local package managers for your platform (eg. `brew` for macOS, `choco` for Windows, etc...) already installed.
+Cloning the repository at [https://github.com/webrecorder/browsertrix-cloud](https://github.com/webrecorder/browsertrix-cloud) is only needed to access additional configuration files.

 Here are some environment specific instructions for setting up a local cluster from different Kubernetes vendors: